ucli-tools/mdtexpdf/README.md

 - **LaTeX Math Support**: Include inline and display math equations using LaTeX syntax
 - **Custom Templates**: Use and customize LaTeX templates for consistent document styling
 - **YAML Frontmatter**: Set document metadata like title, author, and date
+- **Book front page metadata**: Optional subtitle under the title and author email next to the author (book format only)
 - **Automatic Prerequisites Check**: Verify all required software and packages are installed
 - **Custom Footer**: Include copyright or other information in the document footer
 - **Header/Footer Policy Control**: Three-tier policy system for controlling headers and footers on different page types